Data Protection statement of the secunet Security Networks AG

 For sending the print version of secuview as well as the newsletter, we collaborate with providers (marketing service providers) who guarantee appropriate measures for the protection of personal data.

-In as far as data are transferred to third countries in certain cases, this takes place exclusively based on an appropriate level of data protection, consent from the data subject, or a legal permit, and secunet shall ensure that the recipient of the data in the third country has in place an appropriate level of data protection in accordance with the specifications of the GDPR, for example through the conclusion of EU standard contracts for third-country transfers, an adequacy decision by the EU Commission for a third country, the EU-US privacy shield, or other possibilities provided for in accordance with the GDPR.
+In as far as data are transferred to third countries in certain cases, this takes place exclusively based on an appropriate level of data protection, consent from the data subject, or a legal permit, and secunet shall ensure that the recipient of the data in the third country has in place an appropriate level of data protection in accordance with the specifications of the GDPR, for example through the conclusion of EU standard contracts for third-country transfers, an adequacy decision by the EU Commission for a third country or another legal basis.